-Provision for income taxes
+Benefit (provision) for income taxes

-Our provision for income taxes consists primarily of foreign taxes and state minimum taxes in the United States.
+Our benefit (provision) for income taxes consists primarily of foreign taxes and minimal state taxes in the United States.
 As we expand the scale and scope of our international business activities, any changes in the United States and foreign taxation of such activities may increase our overall provision for income taxes in the future.